How to A/B Test Your Website Without Paying for Tools

 What Google Optimize left behind

 Google Optimize shut down on September 30, 2023.
-It dominated the free A/B testing market, used on over 500,000 websites before the shutdown.
-Google's suggested replacements were Optimizely, VWO, and AB Tasty.
+It was the free tool everyone reached for.
+Over 500,000 websites were running it the day it closed.
+Then Google pointed those people at Optimizely, VWO, and AB Tasty.

-Free tiers exist.
+Free tiers do exist.
 GrowthBook is open source and genuinely free to self-host.
-Statsig gives you 2 million events per month for free.
+Statsig gives you 2 million events a month for free.
 PostHog includes A/B testing in its free tier up to 1 million events.
-But all three require technical setup, SDK integration, and a data warehouse or event pipeline to get real value.
+All three share the same catch.
+You wire in an SDK, you set up the technical side, and you put a data warehouse or event pipeline behind it before you get anything useful out.

 There is a simpler path.
-If you want to test whether "Start your free trial" converts better than "Get started," you do not need any of these tools.
+Say you want to know whether "Start your free trial" converts better than "Get started."
+You do not need any of those tools.
 You need 20 lines of JavaScript and an analytics tool that tracks custom events.

 What an A/B test actually is

-Strip away the jargon and an A/B test has three components:
+Strip the jargon away and an A/B test is three things.

-If your analytics tool tracks custom events, you already have step 3.
+If your analytics tool tracks custom events, step 3 is already done.
 Steps 1 and 2 are vanilla JavaScript.
-The Obama 2008 campaign tested 24 combinations of buttons and images on their splash page and found a winner that lifted signups by 40.6%, translating to an estimated $60 million in additional donations.
-A/B testing works.
-The question is whether you need to pay $300/month to do it.
+And the payoff can be huge.
+The Obama 2008 campaign tested 24 combinations of buttons and images on their splash page.
+The winning version lifted signups by 40.6%.
+That one change is estimated to have brought in $60 million in extra donations.
+So A/B testing works.
+The only real question is whether it should cost you $300/month.

 The 20-line JavaScript split